 What are the implications of the presence of criminal politicians for democracy and accountability?
 What, if anything, can the Indian experience tell us about the challenges facing other developing democracies?

 About the Author

-Milan Vaishnav is a senior associate at the Carnegie Endowment for International Peace in Washington, D.C.
+Milan Vaishnav is a senior fellow at the Carnegie Endowment for International Peace in Washington, D.C.
 He was previously a fellow at the Center for Global Development and has taught at Columbia, George Washington, and Georgetown Universities.

 “The most systematic analysis of corruption and criminalization in the world’s largest democracy.
 Harking back to the historical roots of this phenomenon, Vaishnav shows that it is growing because of societal, political, and economic factors, and that legislation passed to contain these factors has hardly made any difference.
 This remarkable book will change readers’ views of democracy in India.”